-Hyatt’s footprint in Los Angeles is woefully lacking.
-The only “real” full service Hyatt hotel in the Los Angeles area is the Andaz West Hollywood (then there’s also the Hyatt Regency LAX, but that’s not exactly a destination hotel).
-There’s some good news on this front, as Hyatt’s next full service hotel in the area has just started accepting reservations.
+Historically Hyatt’s footprint in Los Angeles has been woefully lacking.
+Until recently the only “real” full service Hyatt hotel in the Los Angeles area was the Andaz West Hollywood (then there’s also the Hyatt Regency LAX, but that’s not exactly a destination hotel).
+Recently Hotel Figueroa in DTLA joined Hyatt, belonging to The Unbound Collection.
+Well, this weekend yet another Hyatt full service hotel will open in the area.

 Thompson Hollywood basics